dushantpanchbhai/sra_assignment/README.md

 ## Getting Started
-1. Clone this repository.
+1. Clone this repository in your src folder of ROS.
-2. Launch your terminal and run the command `roslaunch my_robot_description spawn.launch`.
+2. Launch your terminal and go to catkin_ws folder(workspace folder of ROS).
+3. Now run the command `catkin_make` to add it to ros and then run `source ~/catkin_ws/devel/setup.bash` to build it.
-   This will launch the bot in gazebo environment.
+4. Then enter `cd src` to go to the src directory Run the command `roslaunch my_robot_description spawn.launch`.This will launch the bot in gazebo environment.
-3. In another terminal run `rosrun my_robot_description obstacle_avoidance.py`.
-This will start the robot and obstacle avoidance algorithm.
+3. In another terminal enter src directory and run `rosrun my_robot_description obstacle_avoidance.py`.
+This will start the obstacle avoidance algorithm and robot will perform obstacle avoidance

 ## Prerequisites
 * [ROS](http://wiki.ros.org/kinetic)